 Like all great products, PATCH started out as an idea to solve a hard problem.
 Specifically, it was a military problem close to the PATCH inventors, Dana De Coster, a recently retired Navy SEAL, and Maeve Garigan, a Johns Hopkins engineer who spent her career supporting elite military commands.

 "I was developing a tag to track and monitor beef cattle, so it was lightweight, rugged and easy to use.
 I knew there had to be military applications," explained Maeve.
-"I've spent over 15 years working for the military and there is always a need for high-fidelity tracking in small packages, so I knew the tech made sense.
+"The tech made sense.
 We just had to figure out the best way to apply it."

 Maeve and Dana first collaborated in 2015, when she was working with Navy SEALs to deploy new technologies, and Dana was the Operations Officer at the command overseeing West Coast SEAL Teams.